Berbere Farro and Ground Turkey Saute

 Berbere spice has become a favorite in our community of cooks, so we wanted to feature it in a totally new way.
-This saute cooks fast and can easily be customized by adding more or less of the flavorful spice.
+This saute cooks fast once you have the farro ready and can easily be customized by adding more or less of the flavorful spice.

 Smarts: Collard greens can be cooked for more or less time depending on whether you'd like them to be more chewy or tender.
 Taste the greens as they cook and adjust the cook time to fit your preference.

 - Farro, semi-pearled / husked and uncooked - 3/4 cup